 Sauté onions, garlic, celery and carrots in the Instant Pot.
 Add wine.

-Add chicken, chicken feet (optional), parmesan rinds, herbs, kosher salt, peppercorns, a few grinds of pepper, bay leaves, turnip and parsley.
+Add chicken, chicken feet (optional), parmesan rinds, herbs, kosher salt (paid link), peppercorns, a few grinds of pepper, bay leaves, turnip and parsley.
 Set vent to sealing.
 Press manual on the Instant Pot, and cook on high pressure for 30 minutes.

 Allow to natural release for 10 minutes and then your Parmesan Chicken Broth is finished!
 Isn’t this a deep rich looking colored broth?
 You’ll love the taste.
 Next we’ll strain it.